buchuoer/PhysBench/eval/README.md

 You will need to take the following steps:

 - Add your `model_name` to the `task_split` section in the file located at `eval/eval_utils/task_evaluator.py`.

+  `task_split` 中 `"instructblip-flan-t5-xl"        : "image-only"`,`

+  For each model value, there are 3 options: `image-only` means only one image is input, `image&video` means only one video is input (actually the test is image-only + image&video), and `general` means interleaved data (actually the test is image-only + image&video + general)

 - In the `PhysionBenchEvaluator` class, modify the `test` method to invoke the `prompt` interface of your model.

 After completing these changes, you can execute your model using the provided script!